http://www.mistenergysystems.com

 configured to expand in dimension away from the atomizer 14,

 and is preferably configured as an inverted funnel.
-The impact
+The

-associated with steam.
+temperatures associated with steam.

 [0018] The expansion chamber 18 is positioned to receive the

-steam generated within the impact chamber 16, and to route it
+steam generated within the impact chamber 16, and to route

-for subsequent use.
+it for subsequent use.
 The steam is routed to the expansion

-chamber 18 as by one or more conduits or ports 28 that extend
+chamber 18 as by one or more conduits or ports 28 that

-as electric heaters, to maintain the expansion chamber 18 at a
+heaters 30, such as electric heaters, to maintain the

-temperature of from about 299[deg.]
+299[deg.]
 F. to about 1200[deg.]
-F.
+F. so as to maintain the

-so as to maintain the steam therein at the desired state, with
+steam therein at the desired state, with the expansion

-chamber 18 for use as by use of a conduit 32.
-The expansion
+18 for use as by use of a conduit 32.
+The expansion chamber

-chamber 18 has a volume larger than the impact chamber 16,
+18 has a volume larger than the impact chamber 16,

 preferably from about 20 to about 40 ml.